Undergraduate Programs FAQs

 Provincial legislation directs these three professional nursing regulatory bodies to ensure that nurses provide safe, ethical, competent nursing care.
 The regulatory bodies do this by setting requirements for licensure (initial and annual renewal), for standards of practice, and for approval of nursing education programs.
 Processes are also established for addressing complaints regarding unsafe or incompetent practice.
 Each regulatory body also defines the scope of practice of their members.

 The curriculum for each nursing program varies according to the scope of knowledge and skills required for practice by these different groups.
 All students study from the same body of nursing knowledge.
-Entry to practice for RNs and RPNs requires a bachelor’s degree from an approved university program.
+Entry to practice for RNs requires a bachelor’s degree from an approved university program.
 Nursing education for Registered Nurses prepares nurses to practice in diverse settings, from hospitals to community sites and patients’ homes.
 The depth and breadth of foundational knowledge includes the following areas: clinical practice, decision-making, critical thinking, leadership, research utilization and resource management.
 RPN programs prepare clinicians for practice for nursing roles with a mental health focus.
 The LPN program is shorter in length with a more focused foundational knowledge of clinical practice appropriate to management of stable patients in more predictable service environments.

 Compensation for nursing jobs varies depending on a variety of factors, including the professional designation (RN, RPN, LPN), the job location, as well as the area and scope of the position.